Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 To understand the role of the instruction-proposal model, we run each teleprompter twice: once using a small proposer (Llama~3.2:1B) and once using a large proposer (GPT-OSS:120B).
 In all cases, the target model $m$ is the model being aligned and is used to generate survey responses for scoring; the proposer model is only used to generate candidate instructions.
 Figure~\ref{fig:change} visualizes how \emph{DSPy} Culture Prompt Programming (MIPROv2; proposer \texttt{gpt-oss:120b}) changes \texttt{gpt-oss:120b}’s projected position on the Inglehart--Welzel map for each country/territory $c$.
 Mini-panels (grouped by cultural zone) compare the generic, non-national model projection $\boldsymbol{\mu}_{m,\varnothing}$ (Generic) to the country-aligned projection $\boldsymbol{\mu}^{\mathrm{DSPy}}_{m,c}$ (Aligned), alongside the human reference point $\boldsymbol{\nu}^{\mathrm{IVS}}_{c}$ (Human).
 The arrow denotes the shift from $\boldsymbol{\mu}_{m,\varnothing}$ to $\boldsymbol{\mu}^{\mathrm{DSPy}}_{m,c}$, while the dashed segment shows the residual discrepancy after alignment.
-We define the generic and aligned distances to the human benchmark as
+We define the generic and aligned distances to the human benchmark in Equations \ref{eq:nocond_distance} and \ref{eq:dspy_distance}, and summarize the improvement for each $c$ as